fsfe/reuse-docs/spec.md

     include a backslash verbatim, use `\\\\`. `\\` followed by any other character is functionally equal to just typing that character.
 - `precedence` (OPTIONAL), a literal string.
-It determines the order of precedence for Copyright and Licensing Information between the `REUSE.toml` file and Covered Files in the table, and between multiple `REUSE.toml` files if they both contain Information for the same Covered File.
+It determines the order of precedence for Licensing Information between the `REUSE.toml` file and Covered Files in the table, and between multiple `REUSE.toml` files if they both contain Licensing Information for the same Covered File.
 Available values are:
   - `closest`, the default value when `precedence` is not defined.
-This is an instruction to associate the Copyright and Licensing Information inside of the Covered Files, if available.
-If no such Information is found, then the Information inside the table of the closest `REUSE.toml` that covers the File is associated.
+This is an instruction to associate the Licensing Information inside of the Covered Files, if available.
+If no such Licensing Information is found, then the Licensing Information inside the table of the closest `REUSE.toml` that covers the File is associated.
 This algorithm is applied separately for copyright and for licensing.
 If a table for the same File in a closer `REUSE.toml` file has the `override` precedence, then that precedence is applied, and `closest` is ignored.
 This is effectively a fallback.
   - `aggregate`.
-This is an instruction to always associate the Copyright and Licensing Information defined in the table with the table's Covered Files.
+This is an instruction to always associate the Licensing Information defined in the table with the table's Covered Files.
     Subsequently, the `closest` logic is also applied.
   - `override`.
-This is an instruction to associate the Copyright and Licensing Information defined in the table with the table's Covered Files, and to ignore any other Information that is closer to the Files.
+This is an instruction to associate the Licensing Information defined in the table with the table's Covered Files, and to ignore any other Licensing Information that is closer to the Files.
 The table in the `REUSE.toml` that is the closest to the root of the Project is authoritative.
 - `SPDX-FileCopyrightText` (OPTIONAL), a string or list of strings.
 Each string